Roberto Palazuelos: Early life

 Roberto Palazuelos was born to a Mexican father and a mother of French origin.
 He is the only child from that relationship, but has five half-siblings.

 Palazuelos was raised by his aunt, noted Mexican chef Susana Palazuelos.

-His nickname, El Diamante Negro, was given to him by Mexican actor and comedian Omar Chaparro, mixing the name of Palazuelos's hotel, El Diamante K, and his appearance of being overtly tanned.
+His nickname, El Diamante Negro, was given to him by Mexican actor and comedian Omar Chaparro, mixing the name of Palazuelos's hotel, El Diamante K, and his appearance of being overly tanned.

 Television

 Palazuelos has been known in Mexico since the late 1980s for his work in popular telenovelas such as Mi segunda madre ('My Second Mother') and Simplemente María ('Simply María').
 His performance as Roger in the successful teen-oriented Muchachitas ('Girls') propelled him to fame.
 Dos mujeres, un camino ('Two Women, One Path'), Amada enemiga ('Beloved Enemy'), and Salomé are also among his best known works.

 In 2003, Palazuelos was one of the participating personalities of Big Brother Mexico.
 He also hosted the Mexican reality TV show El Bar Provoca, in 2006.

-Palazuelos usually plays the bad guy in Mexican soap operas.
+Palazuelos usually plays the villain in Mexican soap operas.
 He was featured as an antagonist character in the telenovelas Mañana es para siempre ('Tomorrow is Forever'), Llena de amor ('Filled with Love'), Qué bonito amor ('What a Beautiful Love'), and Hasta el fin del mundo ('Until the End of the World').